alsyundawy/CleanMyMacX-MAS/README.md

 ## TODO

 - Parse Objective-C metadata
+- Warn the user if the app has already been patched (optional)
 - Unlock missing features
 - Hide 'Unlock Full Version' button in menu
 - Add support for Apple Silicon